elm-community/elm-test/README.md

 * [`describe`](http://package.elm-lang.org/packages/elm-community/elm-test/latest/Test#test) to add a description string to a list of tests
 * [`test`](http://package.elm-lang.org/packages/elm-community/elm-test/latest/Test#test) to write a unit test
 * [`Expect`](http://package.elm-lang.org/packages/elm-community/elm-test/latest/Expect) to determine if a test should pass or fail
-* [`fuzz`](http://package.elm-lang.org/packages/elm-community/elm-test/latest/Test#fuzz) to run a test several times with randomly-generated inputs.
+* [`fuzz`](http://package.elm-lang.org/packages/elm-community/elm-test/latest/Test#fuzz) to run a function that produces a test several times with randomly-generated inputs

 Check out [a more complete example](https://github.com/elm-community/elm-test/tree/master/examples) or [a large real-world test suite](https://github.com/rtfeldman/elm-css/tree/master/test) for more.

-## Running tests locally
+### Running tests locally

 There are several ways you can run tests locally: